Skip to content

 elixir

-command "confirm", "Delete all messages?" do
+command "confirm", "Delete messages?" do

 {:ok, msg} = reply(ctx, %{